Tsukiyonocm/Math_program/README.md

 <b>delete_status()</b> - Sets the answer_entry to blank while also clearing the status_bar to blank as well.
 (I dont believe this one is being used much currently, so this might get deleted or it might be more useful in the future.)

+<b>difficulty_choice</b> - This turns on all the buttons for the choice options: one_button, ten_button, hund_button, and thou_button.
+Then it proceeds to call turn_off_math_type function which turns off the choices of math types.

+<b>add_diff_set_1</b> - This allows us to update the if the user chooses the easiest difficulty.
+This makes the maximum value used by the problems to be 9.
+This will call addition_choice with the new value, and turn_off_diff_opt.

+<b>add_diff_set_10</b> - This allows us to update the if the user chooses a middle difficulty.
+This makes the maximum value used by the problems to be 99.
+This will call addition_choice with the new value, and turn_off_diff_opt.

+<b>add_diff_set_100</b> - This allows us to update the if the user chooses a middle difficulty.
+This makes the maximum value used by the problems to be 999.
+This will call addition_choice with the new value, and turn_off_diff_opt.

+<b>add_diff_set_1000</b> - This allows us to update the if the user chooses a hardest difficulty.
+This makes the maximum value used by the problems to be 9999.
+This will call addition_choice with the new value, and turn_off_diff_opt.

 <b>another_problem()</b> - Reset the random integer associated with num_a and num_b.
 Makes the another_problem button disappear and resets the check_button to be visible instead.
 Then it runs the delete_status function in order to clear the entry box and the status_bar.
+Lastly, this also calls turn_on_add which turns on all the labels and buttons associated with doing addition problems.

+<b>addition_choice</b> - This first calls another_problem in order to set the random numbers, then it calls turn_on_add in order to setup and start the first addition problem (or subsequent addition problems).

+<b>turn_on_add</b> - This function simply turns on all the labels, buttons, and entry box for the addition problems.

+<b>turn_off_math_type</b> - The start page where you choose between addition, subtraction, division and multiplication, this is called in order to make those choices disappear after the user makes a choice.

+<b>turn_off_diff_opt</b> - When choosing the difficulty, this is called after to make those options disappear.

 Test Version Update Journal